Eliz18Vais/food_meg_analyses/README.md

 1. Data conversion from epoched data saved in mat files to mne.EpochsArray using the modules in “mat_to_epochs_conversion” package.
 2. Analysing data using the modules in “analyses” package.
 3. Plots were added to a report per subject using “add_to_report.py”.
+4. Testing:
-4. Testing: specific input and output validation testing was incorporated in the code using the modules in the “tests” package, runtime typechecking is performed using @beartype.
+        * specific input and output validation testing was incorporated in the code using the modules in the “tests” package, runtime typechecking is performed using @beartype.
+        * Additional testing of the compute_csd function was added as a script under "tests" -> test_csd.py, and was run separately.

 __Note__: During run, close all figures that are not being automatically closed for run contnuation.

 ## Project usage

 ### Installation:
-1. clone the github repository: to your local machine.
+1. Clone the github repository: to your local machine.
-2. install the package dependencies into the virtual environment using: pip install . (optional: pip install .[dev] for test running and further project development).
+2. Install the package dependencies into the virtual environment using: pip install . (optional: pip install .[dev] for further project development).
 3. The data being used should be downloaded and located in the project’s directory  in a folder “SUBS_DIR”.
 Each subject’s data should be stored in a folder inside “SUBS_DIR” starting with “sub” due to pattern searching.
 4. The 4 files for each subject (epoched .mat, raw 4D recording, hsfile and config) must exist in every subject's folder with a unique file of each type (due to pattern searching).
+5. Run main.py using the following command after installation: python -m src

 ### Changes for usage on different data:
 * config.py variables (inside src package) might need to be changed when using different data and project directory: